pravega/pravega-operator/doc/operator-upgrade.md

 kubectl get secret <secret-name> -o yaml | grep tls.
 ```

-5. Execute the script `pre-upgrade.sh` inside the `scripts` folder.
+5. Execute the script `pre-upgrade.sh` inside the [scripts](https://github.com/pravega/pravega-operator/blob/master/scripts) folder.
 This script patches the `pravega-webhook-svc` with the required annotations and labels.

 ### Triggering the upgrade

+#### Upgrade via helm

 The upgrade to Operator 0.5.0 can be triggered using the following command
 ```
 helm upgrade <operator release name> <location of 0.5.0 charts> --set webhookCert.crt=<tls.crt> --set webhookCert.generate=false --set webhookCert.certName=<cert-name> --set webhookCert.secretName=<secret-name>
 ```

+#### Upgrade manually

+To manually trigger the upgrade to Operator 0.5.0, run the script `operatorUpgrade.sh` under [tools](https://github.com/pravega/pravega-operator/blob/master/tools) folder.
+This script patches the Pravega Cluster CRD and creates necessary K8s artifacts, needed by 0.5.0 Operator, prior to triggering the upgrade by updating the image tag in Operator deployment.

 ### How to check for successful upgrade completion